-In my book selections, I’ve tried to focus on non-fiction, motivational books that aligned with the reasons for my break from my usual, politics-heavy listening; I wanted time to re-organize, re-focus, and re-group.
+I take the same approach with self-improvement.
+I am a sucker for non-fiction, motivational books.
+I take it as time to re-organize, re-focus, and re-group.
 And, I believe these books were integral to the immense value I found in this time of intentional quiet.

 Lean In – Cheryl Sandburg